retrocomputacion/retrobbs/readme.txt

 depending of your python install.

+The only available command line option right now is -v[1-4], which sets the verbosity of the log messages, a value of 1 will only output error messages, while a value of 4 will output every log line.

 -----------------------------
 5-2 The intro/login sequence
 -----------------------------
-Once a connection with a client is established, and the correct version of retroterm is detected, the client will enter into split screen mode and display the splash.art bitmap file found in the <bbsfiles> subdirectory.
+Once a connection with a client is established, and a supported version of retroterm is detected, the client will enter into split screen mode and display the splash.art bitmap file found in the <bbsfiles> subdirectory.
 The user will then be asked if he wants to view the intro sequence or skip it.